Kevin Goldsmith has been a developer, software architect, engineering manager, and senior technology executive for over 28 years.

-Kevin Goldsmith has been a developer, software architect, engineering manager, and senior technology executive for over 28 years.

-Kevin Goldsmith has been a developer, software architect, technology manager, and senior technology executive for over 26 years.
-He is currently the Vice-President of Engineering at AstrumU, a startup whose purpose is to help students find meaningful careers in which they can excel.
-Formerly, he was the Chief Technology Officer at Avvo from 2016 through their acquisition in 2018.
-For three years, he was the Vice President of Engineering, Consumer at Spotify in Stockholm, Sweden, leading the development of the product and streaming services for three years.
-Kevin spent nine years at Adobe Systems.
-He was a Director of Engineering there, where he led the Adobe Revel product group and the Adobe Image Foundation group.
-He spent eight years as a developer and development lead at Microsoft in the Windows and Research teams.
+He was most recently the Chief Technology Officer at Onfido in London, a machine learning and computer vision company helping users own their identities on the internet.
+Previously, he was the Vice-President of Engineering at AstrumU, a startup whose purpose is to help students find meaningful careers.
+Kevin was the Chief Technology Officer at the legal marketplace Avvo from 2016 through their acquisition in 2018.
+For three years, he was the Vice President of Engineering, Consumer at Spotify in Stockholm, Sweden, leading the development of the multi-platform product and streaming services.
+Kevin spent nine years at Adobe Systems as a Director of Engineering, leading the Adobe Revel product group and the Adobe Image Foundation group.
+Kevin was a developer and development lead at Microsoft in the Windows and Research teams.

 Keynote—What Does Good Agile Look Like